EvictionLab/eviction-lab-website/content/eviction-tracking/richmond-va.md

 Richmond is divided into 36 zip codes.
 In each of those zip codes, we map the number of eviction filings over the last four weeks.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.<sup>1</sup> <sup>2</sup>

-1. Average eviction filings taken from Eviction Lab data for 2016
+1. Eviction filing data for Virginia were collected by [LSC](https://www.lsc.gov/).
+Historical averages cover the years 2016-2019.
 2. Zip code breakdown of renter race/ethnicity determined using American Community Survey (ACS) estimates for 2015–2019.

 {{%/ report_map %}}